jhsoftware/SimpleDNS-Docs/docs/ht_secure.md

 Most routers by default filter out any inbound IP packets claiming to be from the standard private IP address ranges (192.168.x.x / 172.16.x.x / 10.x.x.x).

-If this is not filtered by the router, a hacker may be able impersonate a trusted local computer by spoofing the origin IP address of the DNS packets, potentially giving him access to change your DNS records.
+If this is not filtered by the router, a hacker may be able to impersonate a trusted local computer by spoofing the origin IP address of the DNS packets, potentially giving him access to change your DNS records.

 If you want to receive [dynamic updates](df_dyndns.md) across the Internet, make sure to use [TSIG](df_tsig.md) signed updates only - see [Options dialog / DNS / Local Zones / TSIG Updates section](wd_opt_dnstsig.md).